-REL-299 Introduction to Research in Religious Studies (1.00-3.00 cr.)
+RES-299 Introduction to Research in Religious and Ethical Studies

-In conjunction with a faculty mentor, the student will participate in a research project that will culminate in a paper and, if appropriate, a presentation.
+(Fall and Spring, Course Offered Every Year) In conjunction with a faculty mentor, the student will participate in a research project that will culminate in a paper and, if appropriate, a presentation.
 A research proposal form completed by the student and faculty mentor is required for registration.
-Prerequisite: one 100-level Religion course.
+Prerequisite: one 100-level RES course.

-REL-342 Psychology of Religion
+RES-342 Psychology of Religion

 A study of different psychological approaches that take religious beliefs, practices, moralities and experiences as their object of study.
 The course draws upon theories from depth psychology and humanistic schools of thought and the findings of empirical forms of psychological theory and research.
-Prerequisite: One 100-level Religion course, or by permission of the instructor.
+Prerequisite: One 100-level RES course, or by permission of the instructor.